Inbibo/adonisfx_docs/docs/maya/tools.md

 ## AdonisFX Paint Tool

-Some Adonis deformers require the use of a custom paint tool (external but similar to Maya's paint tool) for their correct setup.
-Examples of paintable deformers that require the paint tool are the AdnSkin, AdnMuscle or the AdnRibbonMuscle deformers.
-Requiring the use of a custom paint tool ensures for a correct setup by applying operations like normalizing painted weights and allowing the user to paint multi-influences for a single vertex.
-The tool can also be used to visualize relevant information about attachments, segments or even giving the ability to the user to comb vectors (fibers).
+Some Adonis deformers require the use of a custom paint tool (similar to Maya's paint tool) for their correct setup.
+Examples of paintable deformers that require the paint tool are the AdnSkin, AdnMuscle and AdnRibbonMuscle.
+Requiring the use of the custom paint tool ensures for a correct setup by applying operations like normalizing painted weights and allowing the user to paint multi-influences for a single vertex.
+The tool can also be used to visualize relevant information about attachments, segments or even giving the ability to the user to comb vectors like muscle fibers.
 The custom paint tool's functionalities are very similar to Maya's paint tool functionalities.

 <figure>
   <img src="images/paint_tool.png" caption="AdonisFX Paint Tool">